grab/cocoapods-pod-merge/README.md

 end
 ```

-This enables an experimental feature of the plugin, where it tries fix dependency imports.
-For example, If pod `ABC` has code like  `import <ABCDependsOnThis/File.h>`, the plugin will automatically convert this import into`#import <File.h>`, since after the merge, the both the pods will be in the same framework.
+This enables an experimental feature where the plugin tries to fix dependency imports.
+For example, If pod `ABC` has code like  `import <ABCDependsOnThis/File.h>`, the plugin will automatically convert this import into `#import "File.h"`, since after the merge, the both the pods will be in the same framework.

 ## Version Control (like git)

 You should definitely commit the `MergeFile`  into your repository, since this is just like your Podfile, and is required for the plugin to work.

 The plugin creates a directory called `MergedPods`, where it keeps the source code and podspecs for the merged pods.
 Whether you decide you commit this directory depends entirely on your team's workflow.
 A good rule of thumb is if you commit the `Pods/` directory created by Cocoapods, then you should commit this directory as well.
 The obvious upside is that the merged pods are cached, and the merge does not take place everytime `pod install` is run, unless something changes.

 The plugin also creates another directory called `MergeCache` when it's running.
-While this directory is removed when the plugin is done, it can be good practice to add to your .gitignore file just in case the plugin fails to remove it.
+While this directory is removed when the plugin is done, it can be good practice to add to your `.gitignore` file just in case the plugin fails to remove it.

 ```bash
 MergeCache/
 ```

-If you decide not to commit the MergedPods directory, add that to the .gitignore as well:
+If you decide not to commit the MergedPods directory, add that to the `.gitignore` as well:

 ```bash
 MergeCache/